Long Teaching Module: Sati

 This long teaching module includes an informational essay, objectives, activities, discussion questions, guidance on engaging with the sources, and essay prompts relating to the twelve primary sources.

 Sati in India

 In India, the Laws of Manu, compiled around 200 CE declared that a Hindu widow was to remain sati, a Sanskrit word that was interpreted to mean chaste or pure, and was not to remarry, while a Hindu widower was permitted to marry again.
 Gradually, the word sati was used to designate the ritual of self-immolation or self-sacrifice by a Hindu widow on her husband’s pyre.
 Through her self-sacrifice, a widow remained pure and demonstrated her everlasting devotion to her husband.
 Thus sati (a word that Europeans frequently transliterated as suttee) came to mean both the practice of self-immolation and the Hindu widow who died by this ritual.
 Such a widow was thought to become a goddess and to bring auspiciousness or good fortune to her birth and marital families.
 Her cremation site was also marked by a commemorative stone or temple and became a pilgrimage site for devotees seeking divine favors.
-Although it was never widespread, sati as self-immolation became and remains a potent source for stereotypes of Indian society as ridden with exotic and superstitious religious injunctions, and for images of Hindu women as oppressed.
+It is important to keep in mind that the sati as self-immolation was never widespread and the practice was condemned by many Indians at the time particularly by Mughal officials and those in the Sikh community.
+The practice became and remains a potent source for stereotypes of Indian society as ridden with exotic and superstitious religious injunctions.
+Western feminists have also historically employed the Sati narrative to portray Hindu women as oppressed and without agency.